TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.compat32-message.rst

       string containing the formatted message.

-   .. method:: as_bytes(unixfrom=False, policy=None)
+   .. method:: as_bytes(unixkutoka=False, policy=None)

       Return the entire message flattened as a bytes object.
-When optional *unixfrom* is true, the envelope header is included in the returned string.  *unixfrom* defaults to ``False``.
-The *policy* argument may be used to override the default policy obtained from the message instance.
+When optional *unixkutoka* is true, the envelope header is included in the returned string.  *unixkutoka* defaults to ``False``.
+The *policy* argument may be used to override the default policy obtained kutoka the message instance.
       This can be used to control some of the formatting produced by the method, since the specified *policy* will be passed to the ``BytesGenerator``.